 It is important that we create an environment that is welcoming, inclusive and supportive of our students.
 Open Housing is the UChicago Gender Neutral Housing option.
 Making Open Housing available for students who do not find traditional same-sex room assignments ideal or appropriate connects directly to the University’s diversity mission.
 The Open Housing option allows second-, third- and fourth-year College students the choice of living with other second-, third- or fourth-year students, regardless of gender.
-College Housing will not assign anyone to an opposite-sex roommate unless requested.
+Housing & Residence Life will not assign anyone to an opposite-sex roommate unless requested.
 It is a choice that is available in all Houses, except those traditionally designated as single-gender.
 Students will not be assigned to Open Housing unless they have elected to do so.

 There is no specific number, or limit, of Open Housing rooms on campus.
 Open Housing will exist across the housing system except in those Houses that are designated as single-gender.
 Our priority is to meet the individual needs of our diverse student community.
 We encourage students to maintain an open dialogue with their families.
 Students over the age of 18 are legally able to make decisions about their housing contracts.
 Student under 18 should discuss housing plans with their families, as they must provide parental consent.